Vincent-Virtual/Fairmeet/README.md

+> Branch note: `merge/backend-muhua` is used to merge `feature/backend-muhua` back into the project and avoid a large amount of conflicts going straight into main.

 # FairMeet

 FairMeet is a web application that helps a group find a fair meetup location.
 It uses participant locations, activity preferences, and budget choices to recommend nearby venues.